Bentivenga dei Bentivenghi

-Bentivenga dei Bentivenghi, O. Min. (ca. 1230 – 25 or 26 March 1289), also written Bentivenga de Bentivengis or Bentivegna de' Bentivegni, was an Italian Franciscan and cardinal.
+Bentivenga dei Bentivenghi (c.
+1230 – 25 or 26 March 1289), also written Bentivenga de Bentivengis or Bentivegna de' Bentivegni, was an Italian Franciscan and cardinal.

 Early life

 Bentivenga de Bentivengis was born in Aquasparta, in Umbria.
 He had at least two siblings, a brother named Angelerius and a sister named Clara.
 He entered the Order of Franciscans at a young age, and took a degree in theology; he held the title Magister.
 He became famous as a theologian and preacher.

-In 1264 he was personal chaplain of Cardinal Stephen Báncsa, Bishop of Palestrina.
+In 1264, he was personal chaplain of Cardinal Stephen Báncsa, Bishop of Palestrina.
 Cardinal Báncsa died in 1270, during the Conclave of 1268–1271.
 He had also been chaplain and confessor of Cardinal Giovanni Caetano Orsini, probably between 1271 and 1276.
 Cardinal Orsini became Pope Nicholas III on 25 November 1277.
 One may assume, therefore, that Bentivenga was present for the three conclaves that took place in 1276.
 He may even have accompanied Cardinal Orsini to the Second Ecumenical Council at Lyons in 1273–1275; it is certain that Cardinal Orsini was there along with all of the other cardinals.
 In 1276 Fr.
 Bentivenga was elected bishop of Todi (1276–1278) and confirmed by Pope John XXI.
 He held the bishopric until he was named a cardinal, a matter of some fifteen months; his successor was Angelerius de Bentevengis, his own brother.

 In the consistory of 12 March 1278, Pope Nicholas III created him Cardinal-Bishop of Albano.
 In a papal bull of 12 September 1278, Cardinal Bentivenga is mentioned as having been an examiner into the election of a new abbot for the Monastery of Nonantola.
 In January 1279 he sat on a cardinalatial committee that examined and approved the election of John Peckham as Archbishop of Canterbury.
 On 25 September 1279 Pope Nicholas named him to assist in the office of the Penitentiaries up to the next Easter Sunday.
 Cardinal Bentivenga is claimed as an Auditor of the Rota under Nicholas III.
 He was involved in the redaction of the Constitution Exiit qui seminat, of Nicholas III, which was issued on 14 August 1279.
 In the Spring of 1280, Cardinal Bentivenga advised Pope Nicholas on the appointment of a new bishop for the diocese of Troia, and the Pope was pleased to follow his recommendation.
 Pope Nicholas died of an apoplectic stroke on 22 August 1280, at Castro Soriano in the diocese of Viterbo.
 The election of his successor would therefore take place in Viterbo, which had seen two other conclaves in the previous five years—both of them violent.